Customer Service FAQs

-Once a year, it is recommended that you inspect your Timberlake Cabinetry and check for any touch-ups needed.
-A touch-up marker for finish repairs, a fill stick for defect repairs, and extra door bumpers were included in the sink base cabinet when your Timberlake Cabinetry was installed
+Once a year, it is recommended that you inspect your cabinets and check for any touch-ups needed.
+A touch-up marker for finish repairs, a fill stick for defect repairs, and extra door bumpers were included in the sink base cabinet when your cabinets were installed.

-Keep in mind that Timberlake Cabinetry uses natural materials, which means that not every cabinet can look the same.
-Factors such as naturally occurring color, grain, and texture differences, color deviations, difference between open and closed-grain areas, and variations in the finishing process are completely normal and should be appreciated as each piece of wood is unique
+Keep in mind that cabinets are made of natural materials, which means that not every cabinet can look the same.
+Factors such as naturally occurring color, grain, and texture differences, color deviations, difference between open and closed-grain areas, and variations in the finishing process are completely normal and should be appreciated as each piece of wood is unique.

 The holidays are a magical time of the year.
 Have fun as you shop, enjoy special holiday events, and spend time with your family.
 Many of you will be displaying outdoor Christmas lights and yard decorations.

 - Your power must be derived from a GFCI (ground fault circuit interrupter).
 The GFCI will sense faults and cut off the power if an overload occurs.
 The GFCI outlet or GFCI breaker will also trip for conditions that are not hazardous.

 - Choose (UL) approved waterproof lights to make sure your decorations meet industry standards.

 - Make sure your decorations are approved for outdoor use.